mui/material-ui/docs/src/pages/system/sizing/sizing-es.md

 # Sizing

-<p class="description">Easily make an element as wide or as tall (relative to its parent) with our width and height utilities.</p>
+<p class="description">Easily make an element as wide or as tall (relative to its parent) with the width and height utilities.</p>

 ## Supported values